ajarara/zulip-coffeebot/README.md

 - "@**Coffeebot** ping"

-Ping all those in the collective (this should only be used to signify coffee is ready, as that's what {0} indicates).
+Ping all those in the collective (this should only be used to signify coffee is ready, as that's what Coffeebot indicates).
 Only the maker may do this, but there's nothing stopping someone from pinging everyone manually.

 - "@**Coffeebot** state"